Cord (film): Plot

 After struggling with infertility, Anne (Daryl Hannah) finally succeeds in getting pregnant through invitro fertilization with her husband Jack (Bruce Greenwood).
-However, one night, Anne awakens to discover a masked intruder in her room.
-Terrified, Anne tries to escape, but the intruder chloroforms her into unconsciousness, rendering her helpless as he kidnaps her and takes her to an isolated house.

-In the morning, Anne finds herself held captive by a couple named Frank (Vincent Gallo) and Helen (Jennifer Tilly).
-Helen has gone mad after her baby was aborted by Frank upon learning that it would have been born deformed.
-The procedure left her sterile, and he is now attempting to make it up to her by giving her Anne's baby.
-Anne recognizes Frank as a technician at her fertility clinic, and Helen later tells her that he secretly replaced her fertilized egg with one of Helen's instead.
-Frank stages a car accident with a horribly burned body to make everyone believe Anne is dead; Jack refuses to accept it and pressures the police to continue investigating, but after several months they dismiss his ideas.
+Anne awakens one night to find a masked intruder in her room.
+Before she can escape the intruder knocks her out with chloroform and takes her to an isolated house where she finds herself the captive of Frank (Vincent Gallo) and Helen (Jennifer Tilly).
+Helen went insane after Frank learned their baby would be deformed and aborted it.
+The procedure left her sterile, Frank wants to make amends by giving her Anne's baby.
+Anne recognizes Frank as a technician from the fertility clinic, and Helen reveals he secretly replaced her fertilized egg with one of Helen's.

-After dealing with several escape attempts, Frank finds himself frustrated both with Helen's bipolar insanity and her refusal to have sex with him while she is "pregnant", and he attempts to force himself on Anne before being interrupted by Helen.
-Frank chases Anne outdoors while Helen terrorizes a diaper service saleswoman.
-Subsequently, Frank attempts a forcible amniocentesis, against Helen's wishes, and during the argument he lets it slip that he never switched her eggs.
-Helen snaps; she kills, dismembers, and cooks Frank's body.
-Her increasing madness leads her to threaten Anne with a caesarean section, and Anne finally manages to escape.
-She calls Jack from a nearby phone booth, but Helen runs it down with her truck in the middle of the call.
-Although she chases and shoots at Anne, Anne cuts her face with broken glass and runs, collapsing on the roadside where she is found by a local teenager.
+Frank stages a car accident with a horribly burned body to fake Anne's death.
+Jack refuses to accept it was her, but after several months of investigating the police can no longer be pressured.
+During that time, several failed escape attempts have left Frank frustrated with Helen's bipolar instability and her refusal to have sex with him while she is "pregnant".
+When Frank forces himself on Anne, Helen interrupts.
+Frank attempts a forcible amniocentesis and lets slip he never switched her eggs.
+Helen snaps and kills, dismembers, and cooks Frank's body.
+Increasingly insane, she threatens Anne with a caesarean section.
+Anne finally escapes, and while she talk to Jack from a pay phone, telling him where the house is, Helen rams the phone booth with her truck and chases Anne away with a gun.
+Anne is later found collapsed on the roadside by a local teenager.

-The police still refuse to believe Jack's story, even after seeing the damage to the phone booth, so Jack travels to the house Anne described, only to be ambushed by Helen with a baseball bat.
-Helen then kills a nurse at the hospital and again kidnaps Anne to force her into having the baby.
-Helen decides to allow her to have a natural birth rather than a C-section, but Anne manages to break free, and after a violent struggle she wraps one of her chains around Helen's neck and strangles her.
-Helen rises up for one final shot but misses and dies.
-As the police take Helen's body away, Anne emerges from the house with Jack and her new baby.
+The police still refuse to believe Anne is alive, so Jack travels to Helen's house and is ambushed by Helen with a baseball bat.
+Helen gets away, kills a nurse at the hospital, and kidnaps Anne to force her into having the baby.
+Anne struggles with Helen and strangles her.
+As the police take her away, Anne emerges from the house with Jack and the new baby.